jereodell/poetry/reversal.md

 # Reversal

 Off.
 Take the turn cautiously, rightly, wrongly.
 Exit.
-The silent way a downramp turns; its curve blind, its way, leading.
+The silent way a down ramp turns; its curve blind, its way, leading.

 A ghost of automobiles and semi-tractors litter the berm or
 the choke of sumac, briar and barbed fencing in a crumple